Web Accessibility for Developers

 What will you learn?

-Our hands-on training will teach developers how to code and how to test against success criteria and analyse findings.
-It will provide you with an understanding of how to make digital services work for everyone, including users of assistive technology.
+Our hands-on training will teach developers how to make digital services work for everyone, including users of assistive technology.

 Day 1 – Understanding Web Accessibility and conformance evaluation